langbein-daniel/BikeTripPlanner/pelias/README.md

 The Pelias data import pipeline is based on the Pelias [example for Germany](https://github.com/pelias/docker/tree/master/projects/germany).

-We have added an additional data importer developed by HSL that adds two layers, stops and stations, in [gtfs](gtfs).
+We have added a data importer developed by HSL that imports two layers, stops and stations, in [gtfs](gtfs).

 The main configuration is done with [pelias.json](pelias.json).